bendewey/openstreetmap-website/OPENSIDEWALK.md

 1. Launch `http://<vm-public-ip>:3000`
     * Replace the `<vm-public-ip>` with the public ip address for the Azure VM.

-1. Register and create an account, check `http://<vm-public-ip>:8025` for verification email link.  (is there a setting for the url in the registration email?)
+1. Register and create an account, check your email address for verification email link.
-    * Replace the `<vm-public-ip>` with the public ip address for the Azure VM.

 1. Configure OAuth Consumer Keys.
 Refer to [CONFIGURE.md](CONFIGURE.md#oauth-consumer-keys) for steps.
     * There are two bullets that state: